 South West Biosciences Doctoral Training Partnership (SWBio DTP)

-Find out details about PhD funding opportunities offered by the SWBio Doctoral Training Partnership.
+Find out details of PhD funding opportunities offered by the SWBio Doctoral Training Partnership.

 About the Partnership

-The South West Biosciences Doctoral Training Partnership (SWBio DTP) comprises of the Universities of Bath, Bristol, Cardiff and Exeter, alongside Rothamsted Research.
-This partnership also includes the following associate partners; Marine Biological Association (MBA), Plymouth Marine Laboratory (PML), Swansea University, UCB Pharma, University of the West of England (UWE) and SETsquared Bristol.
+The South West Biosciences Doctoral Training Partnership (SWBio DTP) is funded by the Biotechnology and Biological Sciences Research Council (BBRSC) and comprises the Universities of Bath, Bristol, Cardiff and Exeter, alongside Rothamsted Research.
+This partnership also includes the following associate partners: Marine Biological Association (MBA), Plymouth Marine Laboratory (PML), Swansea University, UCB Pharma, University of the West of England (UWE) and SETsquared Bristol.

 These institutions represent a distinctive group of bioscience research staff and students, with established international, national and regional networks, and widely recognised research excellence.
 As research leaders, they have a strong track record in advancing knowledge through high-quality research and teaching, in partnership with industry and the government.
 The programme particularly aims to provide students with outstanding interdisciplinary research training within the following themes: